-Students who are finding engagement difficult will be identified early to create a positive behaviour support plan.
+Students who are finding engagement difficult will be identified early to create a positive behaviour support plan - this will be completed by the SED/PL team.
 Students will be identified by the pastoral team and/or their pastoral leader to ensure that an action plan for success is created.